chargingthefuture/mono/platform/REFACTORING_ANALYSIS.md

 # Platform Folder Refactoring Analysis

-## Overview
+This document identifies files in the `platform` folder that meet immediate refactoring indicators.

-This document identifies files in the `platform` folder that meet the immediate refactoring indicators:
+## Refactoring Indicators

 - ✅ File is more than 500 lines long
 - ✅ Multiple responsibilities in a single file